LetMut1/Tento/encyclopedia/application_programm_interface/description.md

 }

 requery___channel__id - an alternative for offset.
-The value must be equal to the last channel__id of channel registry in received early response.
+The value must be equal to the last channel__id of data_registry registry in received early response.

 Incoming parameters validation rule:
 - requery___channel__id: